Avaiga/taipy-doc/docs/manuals/studio/config/elements.md

 by type; each element type has a specific section in the "Taipy Configs" panel.

-## Data Nodes configuration
+# Data Nodes configuration

 The "Data Nodes" section list all the Data Node configuration defined in the selected configuration file.

-### Creating a new Data Node configuration
+## Creating a new Data Node configuration

-Press the '+' sign in the Data Node section of the "Taipy Configs" panel.<br/>
+Press the '+' sign that appears when you hover the title of the Data Nodes section of the "Taipy Configs" panel.<br/>
 Taipy Studio will prompt you for an identifier for this new Data Node configuration element.<br/>
 Note that you cannot set the identifier of a new Data Node element to one already used by another.

-### Renaming a Data Node configuration
+## Renaming a Data Node configuration

 Right-click a Data Node identifier in the Data Node section and select the "Rename node" option.<br/>